 The best restaurant chatbot examples have the ability to:

 Remember shopping assistants?
-Those lovely people around to cater to your every whim, find your size and provide on-point suggestions?
+Those lovely people who’s catered to all your shopping needs, finding your size and providing on-point suggestions?

 You don’t see too many of them these days.

 Especially given the rise of online shopping, the retail experience is moving towards becoming completely digital.